malstraem/vulkan-interop-directx/readme.md

 vk.CreateImage(device, imageInfo, null, out directImage).Check();
 ```

-> Note that Vulkan `B8G8R8A8Unorm` texture format map to D3D9 `X8R8G8B8`
+> Note that D3D9 `X8R8G8B8` texture format map to Vulkan `B8G8R8A8Unorm`

-## 5. Once the framebuffer is created, we are ready to render and interop.
+### 5. Once the framebuffer is created, we are ready to interop

-With WinUI we need to call Direct3D 11 to copy data from the "render target" to the "back buffer" and present it.
+With WinUI we need to call Direct3D 11 to copy data from the render target to the back buffer and present it.

 ```csharp
 // *rendering*